elpop/sipban/README.md

 * If you have version 7 or grather, the ipset "set" can handle the block timeout automatic.
 * I conserve the time keeping for support version older than 6.
 This will be depreciated in the next version.
 * I only insert in the top of the iptables INPUT rules a single statement, in place of generate an adittional chain.
-* Ipset cand handle a complet net ban.
+* Ipset can handle a complet net ban.
 I testing this feature prior to release here.
 If you are in a hurry to block a net, can do it directly using ipset (the example is with a real attacker net):

 ```
     sudo ipset add sipban 185.243.5.0/24